 See the Tiny Tim User's Guide for a description of the output products.
 For ACS and WFC3, PSFs are calculated for both undistorted (tiny2 output) and distorted (tiny3) images.
 Only the tiny3 distorted image is sampled at the detector resolution.
 This product corresponds to the images supplied by the pipeline as "_flt" files.
 For the other instruments, the distortion is much less and has not been considered in Tiny Tim.

-We note that at this time Tiny Tim does not model the PSF found in multidrizzled (_drz) files.
-It is possible that this enhancement could be prioritized in the future, given resources and depending on community demand.
+We note that Tiny Tim does not model the PSF found in multidrizzled (_drz) files.

 The generated PSFs can be useful for image simulation and observation planning, or to indicate the level of PSF variability over the field and with time, or for small aperture photometry.
 For PSF subtraction where details of the outer portions of the distribution are important, and for other cases where accurate PSF characterizations are needed, these modeled PSFs may lack suitable accuracy, and empirical PSF techniques should be considered when practical.